SkylineCommunications/dataminer-docs-connectors/connector/doc/Commscope_AdEdge_Com.md

 uid: Connector_help_Commscope_AdEdge_Com
 ---

-# Commscope VUE Splicer
+# Commscope AdEdge Com

 This SNMP connector allows the user to monitor the Commscope AdEdge Com device.
-Its main feature is the alarm information.
+Its main feature is its alarm information.

 ## About